mvysny/mvysny.github.io/_posts/2024-7-29-vaadin-kotlin-db.md

 ## Ktorm

 [Ktorm](https://github.com/kotlin-orm/ktorm) is unofficial but looks really popular.
-TODO Evaluate.
+The example `employee.flushChanges()` looks promising that the SQL UPDATEs won't be emitted automatically.

+Disadvantages:
+* Requires `kotlin-reflect.jar` which is a huge 3,1mb library
+* Not as popular as Exposed
+* Doesn't support H2
+* The entities are not POJOs but rather interfaces, so their detachment from the transaction is very questionable.

 Example projects: TODO